 Voyage Record Cards at Guildhall Library record her arrival at Tollesbury 29 Jan 1931 from Hamburg after a voyage to South and West Africa.
-Departure from Tollesbury is not recorded but she arrived Hamburg 19 June 1933.
-She had been sold to breakers 31 May 1933 and was resold 10 October 1933.
+Departure from Tollesbury is not recorded.
+She was sold to breakers 31 May 1933 and was resold 10 October 1933.

 Above: River Blackwater Tollesbury.
 Postcard not mailed.

 L to R ?, ?, CITY OF GUILDFORD, BENGUELA, HIGHLAND ROVER.
 Date: 1930s.
 Source: Mersea Museum / Cedric Gurton Tollesbury